notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.40a
+  * Fixed a binding problem with up and down keys.
+  * Default game config no longer overrides global user config.

 1.40
   + Added support for SVP (Sega Virtua Processor) to emulate Virtua Racing, wrote ARM recompiler and some HLE code for VR.
 Credits to Exophase and